trevorhauter/nvtrev2/README.md

 ## Current supported languages
-- css
+- CSS
-- html
+- HTML
 - Javascript (includes linting with eslint and support for react)
-- lua
+- LUA
 - Python
 - Typescript (includes linting with eslint and support for react)